ijdoe/camsur-bmad/docs/Project_LINGKOD_MVP_Technical_Specification.md

 ## 1. Introduction

 This document provides a detailed technical specification for the Minimum Viable Product (MVP) of Project LINGKOD.
 The MVP aims to serve as a compelling demonstration platform for potential clients (LGUs, cities, provinces like Metro Manila), showcasing the system's capabilities in multi-hazard prediction, real-time situational awareness, and targeted communication.
 This specification outlines the architecture, technology stack, data models, and implementation guidelines required for development.
+It is developed in conjunction with the Product Requirements Document (PRD) and the UX/Frontend Specification.

+## 1.1.
+Alignment with UX/Frontend Specification

+This technical specification is designed to be fully aligned with the `docs/ux-specification.md`.
+The frontend components and their interactions, as described in Section 6, directly implement the user journeys, workflows, and visual design principles outlined in the UX specification.
+This ensures a cohesive and user-centric development process for the MVP.

 ## 2. System Architecture Overview